 Risk #3: The Talent Crunch

 The talent crunch in tech isn’t just about the lack of skilled talent available for hire.
-It’s also about retention challenges, including at the highest ranks of the organisation.
+It’s also about retention challenges, including at the highest ranks of the organization.
 We’re seeing senior executives moving from traditional tech companies to startups.
 (A recent case in point: Intel’s chief strategy officer being named the chief executive of autonomous car startup Zoox.)

 Business leaders have a lot to think about in this market.
-They are under pressure to build teams that will drive the organisation forward and help it apply new technologies like AI and robotics — not an easy task in a tight labour market.
+They are under pressure to build teams that will drive the organization forward and help it apply new technologies like AI and robotics — not an easy task in a tight labor market.
 And, as professionals, they need to keep their options open, looking for the right new player (or disruptor) they could potentially lead and help to grow.

 How to respond: TMT companies of all sizes will likely continue to face a shrinking pool of available talent in the years to come.
 Building a healthy company culture is one way they can improve the odds of attracting and retaining the workers they need to succeed — including professionals with skills in emerging tech, like AI.
 They also may want to consider making succession planning a higher and ongoing priority for the business, as there is a good chance that they could lose some of their best and most senior people with little or no warning.